alberdilab/dram/README.md

-# dram
+# Run DRAM in Mjolnir
-Repo for rapid DRAM annotation
+Repo for rapid genome annotation using DRAM in Mjolnir.

 1. Clone this repo.
 2. Place genomes with .fa extension in the `input` folder.